 1) What inspires you to work in STEM?
 How did you end up in such an offbeat, unconventional and unique career?

 I’m not sure I would call it inspiration.
 Sometimes you just keep following along the one subject you seem to understand a little better than others.
 For me that happened when we started chemistry in high school.
 I had a great tutor, a chemistry graduate student in a local university himself, who encouraged my interest in chemistry.
-Eventually, chemistry led to microbiology.
+I did my MSc (Chemistry) from IIT Bombay.
+Eventually, chemistry led to microbiology and a PhD (Organic Chemistry) from University of Chicago.
 It was the fun of trying to understand complex systems at a molecular level.
 So I would say that chemistry was the inspiration for my microbiology career in STEM.

 2) What excites you about your work at the Energy Department/Berkeley Lab?